 - Complete the U.S. Ski & Snowboard Fast Start course

-Once you've completed your membership, we encourage you to continue to pursue coach's education through the U.S. Ski & Snowboard coaches certification program and to seek entry-level officials training to help learn the rules of the sport (competition official or referee).
-Join U.S. Ski & Snowboard Sport Education on Facebook or Twitter to stay in the loop.
-Check out Center of Excellence TV, a fantastic video resource for coaches.
-And take advantage of our coaching resources and get discounts with your membership at the USSA Education Shop.
+Once you've completed your membership, we encourage you to continue to pursue coach's education through the U.S. Ski & Snowboard coaches certification program and to seek entry-level officials training to help learn the rules of the sport .
+Join U.S. Ski & Snowboard Sport Development on Facebook to stay in the loop.
+Check out the Sport Education Video Gallery, a fantastic video resource for coaches.
+Or, purchase and download educational videos from our Video on Demand platform, including the most recent version of the always popular World Cup Winning Runs from each World Cup season.

-To find a coaching job, contact your local ski areas or ski clubs, or some clubs post open coaching positions here.
+To find a coaching job, contact your local ski areas or ski clubs, or look at the Club Job Postings Pages section.

 For more information about coaching resources and education, contact U.S. Ski & Snowboard Education by phone 435.647.2050 or email.

-The primary purpose of coaching certification is to work stepwise through an educational program that will progressively build on the coach's prior knowledge and experience.
-As in developing skills in skiing, the process for becoming a better coach starts with foundational skills and moves forward into a deeper and broader understanding of all the aspects involved in alpine ski racing and coaching.
+The primary purpose of coaching certification is to work through an educational program that progressively builds on the coach's prior knowledge and experience.
+The process for becoming a better coach starts with foundational skills and moves forward into a deeper and broader understanding in all aspects of great coaching.